-- Anti-inflammatory medications if patient is experiencing an acute flare-up of pain.
+- Anti-inflammatory medications: these are especially used if the patient is experiencing an acute flare-up of pain.

 - Injection therapy: injection of corticosteroid medication, also known as cortisone, directly into mass to reduce inflammation and pain as well as help break up abnormal connective tissue.

-- Topical medications like transdermal Verapamil gel which helps break up collagen fibers that the fibroma is comprised of
+- Topical medications: Medications like transdermal Verapamil gel which helps break up collagen fibers that the fibroma is comprised of.

 - Accommodative inserts and shoes: Selection of shoes that do not provide excessive pressure to site and custom orthotics that accommodate lesion and reduce pressure can be helpful.

-Surgical treatment may be required if lesion has become very large or conservative therapy has failed.
+Surgical treatment may be required if the lesion has become very large or conservative therapy has failed.
 Surgery involves resection of the mass as well as some healthy surrounding tissue to reduce the risk of recurrence.
-This procedure take less than an hour to perform, is same day surgery and requires non-weightbearing in post-op boot/shoe for 2-3 weeks until sutures can be removed, at which time walking is allowed.
+This procedure take less than an hour to perform and requires the patient to be non-weightbearing in post-op shoe or walking boot for 2-3 weeks until sutures can be removed, at which time walking is allowed.
 Total recovery time to return to full normal activity is typically about 8 weeks.
 After recovery, patients often require custom orthotics to help stabilize the foot since a large structural piece of tissue has to be removed.